Welcome!

 I am a PhD student in the Department of Electrical and Computer Engineering at Johns Hopkins University and a visting researcher at Boston University.
 I am advised by Prof.Archana Venkataraman.
 My research interests lie in the intersection of Probabilistic Machine learning, Deep Learning, Signal Processing, and Medical Imaging.
 It involves high-dimesnional signal analysis with applications to diagnosis and therapeutics for neurological disorders.
 In particular, I aim to develop interpretable AI models of clinical utility while dealing with the challenges of small dataset and noisy EEG data from Epilepsy and Autism population.

 I am a strong proponent of all-rounded growth, holistic life, and mental health management.
 Outside of research, I like to volunteer in community while maintaining and growing healthy connections.
-I enjoy hiking, dancing, cooking, painting, and sketching.
-I am an extroverted person and always cherish stimulating conversations.
-Feel free to reach out!
+I enjoy hiking, dancing, cooking, painting, traveling.
+I cherish stimulating conversations and would love to hear from you!

 News